manningstinson/workout-planner/README.md

 Environment variables were initially setup to mask the database connection details, along with a .gitignore file.
 We experienced issues with a Method not found error, when an entry got submitted to the database.
 This was the first time working with an external provider, APP engine, and componenets.

 It is much different than working with a traditional sandbox as each file change can impact the build process.
-New errors that were encountered were **405 errors which designate a METHOD NOT FOUND or internal service issue**.
-This error can be puzzling as it doesn't exactly tell you where the error occured.
+New errors that were encountered were

+**405 errors - METHOD NOT FOUND & Internal service issue**.
+These errors can be puzzling as it doesn't exactly tell you where the error occured.
 A change in one file, can cause a build to fail so reading, and understanding the runtime logs is important.

 ## Wiki
 A wiki is being created to document the development process.
 Currently empty, but will added to as the project progresses.